Christ, Creation and the Declaration of Independence

 William Stone Facsimile from National Archives

 5. A copy (fascimile) of the Declaration of Independence as engraved by William J. Stone in 1820 by request of John Quincy Adams.
-Acquired directly from the original held in the collection of the National Archives in Washington, D.C.
+Imaged directly from the original held in the collection of the National Archives in Washington, D.C.
 This is the copy that most people are familiar with: the one that has all signatures.

 And, I would like to add, that none of these exhibit items are anywhere near as important as the Gospel of Jesus Christ.
 Just as our founding fathers already knew, placing our hope and dreams in anything other than in God's Holy Word would amount to nothing more than an exercise in futility.